 Director of The Gray Center, Carol Gray, developed the concept of using social stories to connect to children with autism spectrum disorder (ASD) and help them navigate the challenges of the social world.
-You can purchase many of her books, which apply to children of all ages, at The Gray Center Bookstore.
+You can purchase many of her books, which apply to children of all ages, online.
 Consider these titles:

 - My Social Stories Book - This collection of 150 social stories covers a huge range of topics, including playdates, trips to the store, eating in a restaurant, and much more.
 It retails for about $20.